 Beach and Bay

 Seahorse Beach is located on a peninsula named Follet’s Island that is located six miles northeast of Surfside Beach heading towards Galveston.
-Our beach appears to be accreting — meaning that the powdery sand that swimmers, beachcombers, and shell-collectors love so much is naturally expanding, rather than eroding.
+Our beach is accreting — meaning that the powdery sand that swimmers, beachcombers, and shell-collectors love so much is naturally expanding, rather than eroding.

 Studies of shoreline-change along segments of the Texas Gulf Coast show that sand eroded from other parts of the Gulf is actually being deposited in places like the beach at Seahorse — so as we watch the beach at Seahorse widen, it becomes more spectacular with time.